 All staff must follow the law on keeping your information confidential.
 Each time they look at your records this will be recorded to make sure they’re only looking at the right information, for the right reasons.

 We’ll bring together information from GPs and allow it to be seen by health professionals in hospitals, including Emergency Departments.
-If needed, we’ll let the Nightingale Hospital (the hospital set up to help manage COVID-19) see it.
 And we’ll add information from community and social care, ambulance and NHS 111 services.

-We’ll carry on developing the SCR, allowing professionals across more health and social care settings to see information to support your care.
+We’ll carry on developing the Shared Care Record, allowing clinicians and social work professionals across more health and social care settings to see information to support your care.
 We’ll also help services understand and find the best ways to meet people’s care needs.